 5 Major Hair Care Mistakes Your Stylist Wishes You'd Stop Making

-1. Putting your hair in a ponytail constantly.
+Mistake #1: Putting your hair in a ponytail constantly.

-2. Spending all your money in the salon but skimping at home.
+Mistake #2: Spending all your money in the salon but skimping at home.

 "People spend so much time and money at the salon, but then they don't want to invest in quality products to keep up their hair at home," says Quinlan.
 She notes that a lot of drugstore hair care products are cheaper because they have cheaper ingredients that can often be harsher on your hair.
 "People are always shocked by how much of a difference stylist-recommended products make versus just whatever happened to be on sale.
-There are so many products options because there are so many different hair types and environmental [factors] that can affect your hair," she told Real Simple.
+There are so many product options because there are so many different hair types and environmental [factors] that can affect your hair," she says.
 "Most stylists really do care about your hair; they aren't just trying to sell you stuff."

 To maintain your salon-quality locks at home without blowing your budget, try stylist-approved Olaplex products.

-3. Masking your face but not your hair.
+Mistake #3: Masking your face but not your hair.

-4. Brushing out your hair after you shower instead of before.
+Mistake #4: Brushing your hair after you shower when your hair is wet.

 Your hair is most fragile when it's wet, Quinlan notes.
 "Don't tear through it with a brush after the shower if you don't want it to break."
 If you need to de-tangle, she recommends brushing it before the shower when your hair is dry.
 Then when it's wet, use a wide tooth comb or a brush specifically designed for dealing with wet hair ($5; amazon.com).